lemmingapex/FabricSimulator/README.md

 ##Notes

 You need the openGL headers installed.
 Tested for linux.
 Should compile for both mac and linux.
-Check stout for the UI controls.
+Check stdout for the UI controls.